adskdimitrii/aps-cli/README.md

 ## How to Work with an Agent and this CLI

 1. Build the CLI (follow steps below).
-2. Log in (recommend using [SSA](https://aps.autodesk.com/en/docs/ssa/v1/developers_guide/overview/))
+2. Log in (we recommend using [SSA](https://aps.autodesk.com/en/docs/ssa/v1/developers_guide/overview/))
 3. Define a task you would like the agent to do.
 Keep it small and simple at first.
 For example `Get the most recent 10 issues from project X`.
 Keep in mind: An agent can only do what the APS APIs support.
 Make sure your ask is possible by reviewing the [APS Doc](https://aps.autodesk.com/developer/documentation).
 To fast-track discovery you can simply ask `How would you do X using the APS CLI, here are the docs: docs/README.md`.
 Note: the local docs are not complete but include all the scripts on how to crawl new docs.
-You can also provide URLs to our live docs.
+You can also provide URLs to the live APS docs.
 4. Grant the CLI needed access to the resources in your task.
 5. Prompt the agent using this template: